 There are two components to your grade.

 |Each week there are a number of activities that are designed to help you build your portfolio step by step.
 These activities result from 2-5 points in your total grade, for a total of 30 points, and 30% of your overall grade.
 The points associated with each module are clearly specified in each module.
 For example, Module 4 has 2 points associated with it – 1 point for submitting your resume and 1 point for providing feedback to peers.|

 |The largest component of your grade will be the quality of your final portfolio.
 All of the smaller assignments along the way are designed to scaffold your development of a portfolio that demonstrates your accomplishments and communicates to an authentic audience.
 Your portfolio will be evaluated based on completeness (e.g., major components such as coursework page, synthesis paper, etc. are complete and meet the requirements given in the assignments), quality of writing, and quality of web design.
 These elements will be graded at the end of the semester, giving you the freedom to post “work in progress” along the way and get helpful feedback from your classmates and from us.
 (This component will be 70% of your final grade.
 This means that doing a great portfolio alone is not enough to pass the course.
 Responsible and timely participation in this community of learners is also a requirement.)|

-LATE WORK: We’ve worked hard to design the course as a series of mini-assignments, along a timeline that works towards getting most people a complete portfolio on-time.
-We hope you stick to the deadline, as we believe it is best for you in the long run (remember: it’s better to get ‘something’ up for most assignments – you can improve upon it later, and you’ll still get full credit for the ‘assignment’ portion of your grade).
+LATE WORK.
+We’ve worked hard to design the course as a series of activities, along a timeline, that works towards getting most people a complete a high quality portfolio on time.
+We hope you stick to the deadline, as we believe it is best for you in the long run.
+Most of our weekly modules ask you just design “something” – a start, a 1st draft, a placeholder – rather than a finished product.
+You can always improve on it later.
+In most cases as long as you do “something,” you’ll get most of the credit for the activity.

 Final grades are assigned in the course according to the following: